Satan-Claws/Satan-Claws.github.io/_pages/Research.md

 - Creating a new tool for safety verification of ReLU activated DNNs.
 - Studying methods to guarantee safety in Reinforcement Learning methods such as Shielding.
 - Teacher's Assistant for:
-    - Topics in Formal Methods and Machine Learning
+    - Topics in Formal Methods and Machine Learning (Aug 2023 - Dec 2023 under Prof M.K.
+Srivas)
-    - Software Verification and Analysis
+    - Software Verification and Analysis (Aug 2024 - Dec 2024 under Prof M.K.
+Srivas)
+    - Natural Language Processing (Aug 2024 - Dec 2024 under Prof R. Ramachandran)